Performance Measurement Glossary: Key Terms

 Leading and lagging indicators describe different kinds of signals about project health.
 Understanding how they differ helps leaders choose the right metrics for both early warning and accountability:

-• As mentioned earlier, leading indicators predict future outcomes by measuring activities that drive performance, but their real value is in being actionable: teams can intervene before problems fully develop.
-For example, a jump in work‑in‑progress from 12 to 18 tasks often warns a team of upcoming bottlenecks before throughput drops.
+Leading indicators predict future outcomes by measuring activities that drive performance, enabling teams to intervene before problems fully develop.
+For example, a jump in work-in-progress from 12 to 18 tasks warns of upcoming bottlenecks before throughput drops.

-• Unlike leading indicators, which highlight risks early, lagging indicators measure outcomes that have already occurred, confirming success or failure after the fact.
-These indicators are essential for accountability, but they don't enable prevention because the damage is already done.
-For example, a sprint that misses its deadline by three days reveals a delivery problem only once customer impact is unavoidable.
+Lagging indicators, by contrast, measure outcomes that have already occurred and confirm success or failure after the fact – essential for accountability, but too late for prevention.
+A sprint that misses its deadline by three days reveals a delivery problem only once customer impact is unavoidable.

-Bringing the two together is where real value emerges.
-Leading indicators guide real‑time decisions, while lagging indicators validate whether interventions worked.
-Teams that track only lagging metrics discover problems after options narrow and costs rise, whereas those that actively monitor leading signals can adjust course early enough to protect timelines, quality, and budget.
+The real value comes from using both together: leading indicators guide real-time decisions, while lagging indicators validate whether those interventions worked.
+Teams that track only lagging metrics discover problems after options narrow and costs rise, while those monitoring leading signals can adjust early enough to protect timelines, quality, and budget.

 Why are leading indicators important?

-Leading indicators matter because they change when teams see problems and which options they still have to respond.
-Instead of discovering issues only after deadlines slip or customers are impacted, teams get a time window where solutions are simpler, cheaper, and less disruptive.
+Leading indicators change when teams see problems and the options they still have to respond.
+Instead of discovering issues after deadlines slip or customers are impacted, teams gain a time window where solutions are simpler, cheaper, and less disruptive.

-Early, quantified signals make conversations with executives and customers more credible.
-Instead of reporting after the fact, "We missed the deadline," teams can say, "We're trending 10% over capacity; we recommend de‑scoping Feature X or extending the timeline by two weeks."
-This kind of forward‑looking transparency builds trust and positions the team as a reliable partner.
+Early, quantified signals support more credible conversations with executives and clients.
+Instead of reporting "we missed the deadline," teams can say "we're trending 10% over capacity; we recommend descoping Feature X or extending by two weeks," positioning the team as a reliable, forward-looking partner.

 Teams that systematically track leading indicators benefit on all four fronts at once: they spend less on late fixes, retain more strategic flexibility, protect their people, and communicate with stakeholders from a position of informed control rather than damage control.